numpy/numpy/doc/source/dev/index.rst

       git push origin linspace-speedups

-   * Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH).
+   * Sign in to your GitHub account (repeat contributors or advanced users can connect via SSH for added convinience).

    * Go to GitHub.
 The new branch will show up with a green Pull Request button.
 Make sure the title and message are clear, concise, and self-